-Employees who meet one or more of the following conditions are permitted to bring a firearm onto school property:
+Employees who meet one or more of the following conditions are permitted to bring a firearm onto school property.

-- He/she is participating in a school-approved educational course or program involving the use of firearms such as ROTC programs, hunting safety or military education, or before or after-school hunting or rifle clubs and only as authorized by the district's administration; - He/she is a registered, commissioned security guard acting in the course and scope of his/her duties; - He/she is a certified law enforcement officer, either on or off duty; - He/she has a valid conceal carry license and leaves his/her handgun in his/her locked vehicle in the district parking lot.
+- He/she is participating in a school-approved educational course or program involving the use of firearms such as ROTC programs, hunting safety or military education, or before or after-school hunting or rifle clubs; - The firearms are securely stored and located in an employee's on-campus personal residence and/or immediately adjacent parking area; - He/she is a registered, commissioned security guard acting in the course and scope of his/her duties; or - He/she is a certified law enforcement officer, either on or off duty.